-Wang Wei is currently the bass trombonist of the Singapore Symphony Orchestra.
-He previously was the bass trombonist of the China National Centre for the Performing Arts Orchestra.
+Wang Wei is currently the bass trombonist of the Singapore Symphony Orchestra, having previously been the bass trombonist of the China National Centre for the Performing Arts Orchestra.

-Wang Wei studied in the Middle School affiliated with the Central Conservatory of Music with Hu Bingyu in Beijing; Yong Siew Toh Conservatory of Music under Allen Meek and Shannon Pittaway in Singapore with full scholarship; New England Conservatory of Music under Douglas Yeo and Norman Bolter in Boston with full scholarship.
+Wang Wei studied in the Middle School affiliated with the Central Conservatory of Music (Beijing) with Hu Bingyu; at the Yong Siew Toh Conservatory of Music (Singapore) under Allen Meek and Shannon Pittaway with full scholarship, and at the New England Conservatory of Music (Boston) under Douglas Yeo and Norman Bolter with full scholarship.

-As a soloist, Wang Wei gave many recitals in several cities in China, United States and also in Singapore.
+As a soloist, Wang Wei gave many recitals in cities in China, United States and also in Singapore.
 In 2008, he won the NEC Concerto Competition, and played the subZERO Concerto with NEC Sinfonietta in Jordan Hall, Boston.
-In 2011, his first solo album was released under China Record.
-He can also be heard on Frequency Band trombone ensemble CD “Phoenix”, and “The Ring Without Words” with NCPA Orchestra and Lorin Maazel under Sony Music China.
+In 2011, his first solo album was released on China Records.
+He can also be heard performing with the Frequency Band trombone ensemble on their CD “Phoenix”, and on the “The Ring Without Words” recording with the NCPA Orchestra and Lorin Maazel on the Sony Music China label.